jmangt/test-driven-puppet/profiles_as_defined_resources.md

 This would fail with a `Error: Duplicate declaration: ... is already declared in file ...; cannot redeclare at ... on node ...` error.

+If we want to avoid this our `wordpress` profile should be re writen as a custom resource.
+The concept behind what the profile does remains the same.
+We just need some syntax re adjustments.